GustavoHBDuarte/Metabolomics_PK_proj/README.md

 ## Main results

 Model results were mainly evaluated in terms of explained variance R2, root mean square error RMSE and mean absolute percentage error MAPE.
 The distribution of residuals were also visualized.
 Due to reduced number of available observations (n=40), the built models were cross-validated by Leave-One-Out approach.
-Some important considerations about the achieved results
+Some important considerations about the achieved results:

 * Positive mode analysis models overperformed negative mode models for both AUC and Cmax predictions.

+* A better models performance was achieved when using molecular features as attributes over lab exams results models.

+* Integrating both molecular features and lab exams results simultaneously does not improve significantly models performance.

+* AUC predictions metrics (positive mode):
+  * R<sup>2</sup>:
+  * RMSE:
-*
+  * MAPE:

+## Conclusions